pelikhan/pxt-amg88xx/README.md

 > Open this page at [https://pelikhan.github.io/pxt-amg88xx/](https://pelikhan.github.io/pxt-amg88xx/)

-This library is a port of [Adafruit CircuitPython AMG88xx](https://github.com/adafruit/Adafruit_CircuitPython_AMG88xx)/
+This library is a port of [Adafruit CircuitPython AMG88xx](https://github.com/adafruit/Adafruit_CircuitPython_AMG88xx) for MakeCode.

 ## Use this extension